 Our portfolio includes large land holdings in high-potential hydrocarbon basins and blocks with multiple drilling leads and prospects in different geological formations, which provide a number of attractive opportunities with varying levels of risk.
-Our drilling inventory and our development plans target locations that provide attractive economics and support a predictable production profile.
+Our drilling inventory and our development plans target locations that provide attractive economics and support a predictable production profile, as demonstrate by our recent expansions in Colombia and Peru.